 Taking other medicines

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and valaciclovir interfere with each other.
 These include: